Death notification, 3 survivor benefits, and required documents

 The Treasury offers 3 benefits for surviving family members.

 If a living co-owner or named beneficiary exists on the bond, the bond transfers directly to that person and does not become part of the estate.
-The surviving person can cash the bond at a financial institution, let interest accumulate until maturity, or request reissuance in their name alone through TreasuryDirect.
+For EE or I bonds still earning interest, the surviving person can cash the bond at a financial institution, let interest accumulate until maturity, or request reissuance in their name alone through TreasuryDirect.
+All HH bonds reached final maturity as of August 1, 2024, and must be redeemed.

 If no one is named on the bond and the estate is not court-administered, a voluntary representative can cash or distribute bonds using FS Form 5336.
 Total treasury securities must be $100,000 or less in redemption value as of the date of death.
-The voluntary representative must be the surviving spouse, blood relative, or legally adopted child.
+The voluntary representative must be at least 18, competent, and be the surviving spouse, blood relative, legally adopted child, or next of kin.
+Treasury cannot return submitted documents, so send legible copies of legal evidence.

 Amount: Full redemption value of bonds

-For estates settled through probate court or with treasury securities exceeding $100,000, the court-appointed representative handles the bonds.
-Use FS Form 1522 to redeem bonds to the estate, FS Form 1455 to distribute to heirs, or FS Form 4000 to reissue bonds to heirs.
-For closed estates, use FS Form 5394.
+For estates settled through probate court, under state small estate provisions, or with treasury securities exceeding $100,000, the court-appointed representative handles the bonds.
+For open estates, use FS Form 1522 to redeem bonds to the estate, or FS Form 1455 to distribute to heirs (heirs then submit FS Form 1522 for redemption or FS Form 4000 for reissuance).
+For closed estates or small estates settled under state law, use FS Form 5394.
+Treasury cannot return submitted legal evidence -- send legible copies with visible stamps or seals.

-5-step process, 6 required documents, and 3 survivor benefits.
+6-step process, 8 required documents, and 3 survivor benefits.

 View details →Not always.
 If you are a named co-owner or beneficiary, the bond transfers directly to you without probate.
 If no one is named and total treasury securities are $100,000 or less, you can use the non-administered estate procedure (FS Form 5336) without court involvement.